-Sometimes I'm in the mood for pie, but there aren't enough family members around to consume said pie, and rather than have an entire pie calling my name at all hours of the night, I opt to make a tiny, rustic, free-form pie known as a crostata (if you want to be Italian) or a galette (if you want to be French).
+Sometimes I'm in the mood for pie, but if there aren't enough family members around to consume said pie, and rather than have an entire pie calling my name at all hours of the night, I opt to make a tiny, rustic, free-form pie known as a crostata (if you want to be Italian) or a galette (if you want to be French).

 Start by rolling out your favorite pie crust recipe.
 A single pie crust recipe is enough to make two of these crostatas.